tias/android-busybox-ndk/README.md

+The aim is to gather information and patches on how to build busybox using the compiler shipped with the android NDK.

+Patches and relevant pointers more than welcome, fork me or mail me: tias-@-ulyssis.org

 Building busybox with the standard android NDK
 ==============================================

-The aim is to gather information and patches on how to build busybox using the compiler shipped with the android NDK.

 I recently discovered that a number [[1](http://lists.busybox.net/pipermail/busybox/2012-March/077486.html),[2](http://lists.busybox.net/pipermail/busybox/2012-March/077505.html)] of upstream changes make it possible to build the latest git version of busybox, __without requiring any patches__: